Walther Bothe: Early years

 In 1927, Bothe began the study of the transmutation of light elements through bombardment with alpha particles.
 From a joint investigation with H. Fränz and Heinz Pose in 1928, Bothe and Fränz correlated reaction products of nuclear interactions to nuclear energy levels.

-In 1929, in collaboration with Werner Kolhörster and Bruno Rossi who were guests in Bothe's laboratory at the PTR, Bothe began the study of cosmic rays.
+In 1929, in collaboration with Werner Kolhörster and Bruno Rossi (who were guests in Bothe's laboratory at the PTR), Bothe began the study of cosmic rays.
 The study of cosmic radiation would be conducted by Bothe for the rest of his life.

-In 1930, he became an ordentlicher Professor and director of the physics department at the Justus Liebig-Universität Gießen.
-That year, working with Herbert Becker, Bothe bombarded beryllium, boron, and lithium with alpha particles from polonium and observed a new form of penetrating radiation.
+In 1930, Bothe became an ordentlicher Professor (ordinary professor) and Director of the Physics Department at the University of Giessen.
+The same year, Bothe and his collaborator Herbert Becker bombarded beryllium, boron, and lithium with alpha particles from polonium and observed a new form of penetrating radiation.
 In 1932, James Chadwick identified this radiation as the neutron.